Chinese New Year: History

 The poem Yuan Ri (元日) also includes the word bao zhu (爆竹, "exploding bamboo"), which is believed to be a reference to firecrackers, instead of the previous tradition of firing bamboo, both of which are called the same in the Chinese language.
 After gunpowder was invented in the Tang dynasty and widely used under the Song dynasty, people modified the tradition of firing bamboo by filling the bamboo pole with gunpowder, which made for louder explosions.
 Later, under the Song, people discarded the bamboo and started to use paper to wrap the gunpowder in cylinders, in imitation of the bamboo.
 The firecracker was still called bao zhu (爆竹), thus equating the new and old traditions.
 It is also recorded that people linked the firecrackers with hemp rope and created the bian pao (鞭炮, "gunpowder whip") in the Song dynasty.
 Both bao zhu (爆竹) and bian pao (鞭炮) are still used today to celebrate the Chinese New Year and other festive occasions.

 It was also during the Song dynasty that people started to give money to children in celebration of a new year.
 The money was called sui nian qian (随年钱, "money based on age").
 In the chapter, "Ending of a Year" (歲除) in Wulin jiushi (武林舊事), concubines of the emperor prepared a hundred and twenty coins for princes and princesses to wish them longevity.

 New Year's celebrations continued under the Yuan dynasty, when people also gave nian gao (年糕, "year cakes") to relatives.

 The tradition of eating Chinese dumplings, jiaozi (餃子), was established under the Ming dynasty, at the latest.
 It is described in the book Youzhongzhi (酌中志): "People get up at 5 in the morning of new year's day, burn incense and light firecrackers, throw door latch or wooden bars in the air three times, drink pepper and thuja wine, eat dumplings.
 Sometimes put one or two silver currency inside dumplings, and whoever gets the money will attain a year of fortune."
 Modern Chinese people also put other food that is auspicious into dumplings: such as dates, which prophesy a flourishing new year; candy, which predicts sweet days; and nian gao (年糕, "year cakes"), which foretell a rich life.

 In the Qing dynasty, the name ya sui qian (壓歲錢, "New Year's Money") was money given to children during New Year's.
 The book Qing Jia Lu (清嘉錄) recorded: "elders give children coins threaded together by a red string, and the money is called Ya Sui Qian."
 The term is still used by Chinese people today.
 The money was presented in two forms: coins strung on red string or colourful purses filled with coins.

+In 1928, the ruling Kuomintang party decreed that Chinese New Year would fall on 1 January of the Gregorian calendar, but this was abandoned due to overwhelming opposition.